Mera Peak Expedition 6,476m

 The best seasons for Mera Peak Climbing are from September until November and from the beginning of March until May.
 The morning time is clear, with clouds building up during the afternoon, & disappearing at night.
 Trekking during the monsoon and winter is also possible with the proper guidance and information from the local travel agencies.

 We will provide freshly cooked food from the local guest house or restaurant.
-You will have breakfast and dinner at the lodge and lunch available along the trail.
+You will have breakfast and dinner at the lodge, and lunch will be available along the trail.
 You can find a wide variety of Nepali and Western food as well as drinks.
-Besides this, well-serve fresh seasonal fruits as a dessert.
-You can find the traditional local taste, Nepalese cuisine, and continental and western taste in almost all the places.
+Besides this, serve fresh seasonal fruits as a dessert.
+You can find the traditional local taste, Nepalese cuisine, and continental and western tastes in almost all places.
 The bottles of water are available along the trail until the last village.
-You can take buy boiled water from the lodge or restaurant or you can use Iodine or water-purifying medicines.
+You can buy boiled water from the lodge or restaurant, or you can use Iodine or water-purifying medicines.

 Telephone, Internet & Electricity